Glossary of Medical Terminology used in Cluster Headache

 Drugs used to reduce swelling and inflammation, e.g. Prednisone.

 Self Injectible form of triptan – first line abortive for cluster headache.

 Beneath the skin, usually an injector pen.

-Short lasting unilaterali neuralgiform headache attacks with conjuntival injection and tearing, also manifests itself as a one-sided
+Short lasting unilateral neuralgiform headache attacks with conjuntival injection and tearing, also manifests itself as a one-sided

-headache and is associated with the autonomici symptoms as described in cluster headache.
+headache and is associated with the autonomic symptoms as described in cluster headache.

-Gaps between nerve fiberis that nerve impulses must jump to continue on.t
+Gaps between nerve fibers that nerve impulses must jump to continue on.t

 - Temporal arteritis